The Short Story

 Adrift, my first Mer Cavallo Mystery, was published by Alibi-Random House and was an Agatha Award finalist for Best First Novel.
 Beached, the second Mer Cavallo Mystery, earned the Royal Palm Literary Award for Book of the Year and Best Mystery.

 Shadow Ridge was published in 2020 and introduces Detective Jo Wyatt.
 It marks a return to my police roots, and I couldn’t be happier.
-I’m currently working on the second Jo Wyatt Mystery, tentatively titled Mercy Creek.
-Look for that around October 2021!
+It was awarded the silver medal in the Popular Fiction category of the Florida Book Awards and was a finalist in the Colorado Book Awards.
+The second Jo Wyatt Mystery, Mercy Creek will be published in October 2021.

 I’m a firm believer that a book isn’t a book until it’s been read.
 Thank you for your interest in my writing.